Discover the Facets of Information Governance: Privacy

 The European Union General Data Protection Regulation, or EU GDPR, enacted in 2018 protects personal information privacy for EU residents.

 The United Kingdom Data Protection Act enacted in 2018 protects personal information privacy for UK residents.

 The California Consumer Privacy Act, or CCPA, enacted in 2018 protects personal information privacy for California residents.

 GDPR goes a step further than previous data privacy laws by enforcing the right to be forgotten.
 Data subjects not only have the right to review information about themselves but also to delete it and to choose to be excluded from further data collection.
 In order to achieve that, organizations can’t just pile up information everywhere with no way to find it (Check out our Data Audit Worksheet).
 If Jane Doe requests to be forgotten, her data needs to be deleted.
 The bit that say she likes mint ice cream can’t be left out.
 Because even if you can’t find it, supervisory authorities might.

 Why is Privacy a facet of Information Governance?

-Privacy is a facet of Information Governance because as it’s regulated, privacy activities reduce risks linked to information.
-Good Information Governance practices also ease privacy has it gives visibility and control over who has access to what.
-It eases the search and content management of unstructured data repositories.
+Privacy is a facet of Information Governance because as it’s regulated, and activities performed to achieve it reduce risks linked to information.
+Good Information Governance practices also address privacy as it gives visibility and control over who has access to what.
+The search and content management of unstructured data repositories is streamlined.
 It also improves the governance of data, which results in structured information being accurately labeled.